ros2/demos/intra_process_demo/README.md

 ## **What Is This?**

-This demo is designed to showcase how developers can **manually compose ROS2 nodes** by **defining them separately** but **combining them in varied process layouts**.These can be done while avoiding code overhauls or performance restrictions.
+This demo is designed to showcase how developers can **manually compose ROS 2 nodes** by **defining them separately** but **combining them in varied process layouts**.These can be done while avoiding code overhauls or performance restrictions.

-This package consists of the following ROS2 nodes:
+This package consists of the following ROS 2 nodes:

 1. `camera_node`
 2. `watermark_node`